 The rapid progression of speech and voice recognition technologies has caught the attention of several large companies, including Google, Apple, Microsoft, and Amazon globally as well as Baidu, Xiaomi, and Aliababa in China.
 They all anticipate that the voice assistant market will be driven by the widespread adoption of connected devices, which is expected to be a $20+ billion market over the next five years.

-As of now, the biggest drivers of speech and voice recognition connected devices in the market are Google Echo and Amazon Alexa—with new entrants in the marketing popping up each day.
+As of now, the biggest drivers of speech and voice recognition connected devices in the market are Google Nest (formerly known as Google Home) and Amazon Alexa—with new entrants in the marketing popping up each day.

 Voicebot use driven primarily by younger consumers

 The popularity and adoption of voicebots, across a number of use cases, including customer service, has been driven almost entirely by younger generations.
 In fact, 51% of consumers aged 14-17 have said that they’ve already interacted with a speech or voice recognition interface or device.
 This drops to 38% for consumers aged 18-34, 27% for consumers aged 35-55, and only 15% for consumers 55 years and older.

 The generational divide tells us a lot about the wants, needs, and expectations of today’s consumers.
 Younger consumers, for example, those who have grown up in the digital age, likely find the act of manually typing in requests to be outdated.
 Of all generations, they are the consumers who value immediacy and instant gratification over everything else.

 The popularity of giving simple voice commands to get the answers or information they need is merely part of this mindset.
 This is also a big reason why many brands and businesses are making it possible to engage with customers—and even allow them to make purchases—through advanced voice-enabled technologies.
 Businesses must respond to these changing consumer behaviours by digitalising their customer service strategy.